Grey Hallway Ideas: hall, stairs and landing colour ideas

 Grey colour schemes for hallways

-Go neutral and pair grey with white.
-Use accessories and furniture that incorporate metal edges to give it an industrial feel.
+Grey and white makes for a chic combination.
+Opt for an edgier take by using accessories and furniture that incorporate metal edges to give it an industrial feel.

-Keep it simple and layer shades of grey with monochrome for a modern look, like we’ve done here with dark walls and stark white furniture from our Hove collection.
-Incorporate pops of colour into your accessories to add an accent for added interest.
+Keep it simple and layer shades of grey with monochrome for a modern look, like we’ve done here with dark walls and stark white furniture.
+Soften the look with curved silhouettes, and incorporate pops of colour into your accessories to add an accent for added interest.

-Embrace grey furniture from our St Ives collection and add a contrasting pop of colour to add flavour to the room.
+Go all grey with grey furniture from our St Ives collection.
+Add a contrasting pop of colour through accessories to add flavour to the room.

 Flooring Ideas for Grey Hallways

 Wooden floors give a room a very classic and natural feel.
 They can be left bare or covered with a rug to add a little warmth to the room.
 Natural wood works well with whites and light greys to create a timeless and effortless look.
-A console table or display cabinet from our Hove collection would work well in your grey hallway.
-The chalk white finish brightens up the room and the wooden top makes it a great pairing for wooden flooring.
+A chalk white painted console table or display cabinet adds a great touch to any hallway.
+The light finish brightens up the room, pair with a wooden top to blend seamlessly with the wooden flooring.

-If you want to retain the neutrality of the colour but want to avoid an all-grey wash, natural oak hallway furniture is the way to go.
+If you want to retain the neutrality of the colour across your hallway styling, but want to avoid an all-grey wash, natural oak hallway furniture is the way to go.
 Its subtle wood finish means furnishings are a beautiful focal point without shouting over the calmness of grey.
-Opt for a Romsey console table to feel the full force of this effect.
+Opt for a silhouette with cheerful, rounded edges to feel the full force of this effect.

 Furniture to complement a grey hallway